 The Spanish had been consuming cacao almost exclusively in the form of an unsweetened spiced cacao beverage, thought to be an aphrodisiac and generally seen as a show of wealth.
 In Spain and its colonies, in fact, the consumption of cacao was largely either in the form of a prepared cacao drink or on the plantation in the form of a fruit or fruit liquor.
 In all forms it was very expensive, making it a highly coveted & specialty food.

 To this day, Spain’s consumption of cacao is still mostly in the form of liquids, either drinks or sauces.
 Even in former Spanish colonies, like the Philippines or Guatemala, most cacao-based products are consumed as less-processed drinks.
-Chocolate, on the other hand, is the name of a sweet imported dessert, primarily made of sugar.
+Chocolate, on the other hand, is the name of a sweet imported treat, primarily made of sugar.
 The irony of this is that thousands of their countrymen make their living growing cacao, only to export it at (almost always) a criminally low price.

 The cacao fruit and the products made from lightly-processed cacao seeds taste completely different from the chocolate-flavored candy bars you find in the US and other Western countries.
 Even though they come from the same plant, on the backs of those bars you’d also most likely see the ingredient “cocoa mass,” not “cacao beans.”
 These cacao fruits actually taste more like lychee and strawberry, while lightly-processed cacao products taste a little more bitter and much less flat & sweet than grocery store chocolate bars.

 Cacao vs Cocoa: What Is Cocoa?

 Just like cacao, “cocoa” is the fruit and seeds of Theobroma cacao, a tropical plant native to South America.
-However, “cocoa” is the French and English word for the plant, a mangled interpretation of the Spanish word “cacao.”
+However, “cocoa” is the English word for the plant, a mangled interpretation of the Spanish word “cacao.”
 “Cocoa” entered the languages when the plant itself did, also via the Spanish Empire.
 Since Theobroma cacao is native to the Americas, once the French & British got their hands on parts of the it, they promptly began taking the plant to their other colonies.

 But for the most part, in those first few hundred years only the hardier varietal known as forastero, most common in South America, successfully made it across oceans.
 Eventually cacao made it to Africa, Asia, and the South Pacific, where French, Spanish, British, and Dutch colonies were established.
-Since they were raising a varietal that was naturally a bit more flat and strong in flavor (not to mention more bitter), their inclination was not as strong towards drinking.
+Since they were raising a varietal that was naturally a bit more flat and strong in flavor (not to mention more bitter), their inclination was not towards drinking.

 They needed to add something to their hot chocolate to make a heartier product, particularly to counteract the seed’s bitter properties.
 So they turned to corn starch and other thickeners, as well as a healthy dose of sugar or honey.
 In many ways this cheapened the product, but it also increased how long each cacao fruit and each bag of cacao beans could last.
 The French and the British brought cocoa from a high-class beverage to an accessible indulgence for people of most classes.